-Gadsden State has partnered with Credentials Inc. to accept online transcript requests via TranscriptPlus.
-All requests must be completed online through OneACCS Self-Service Banner or directly through TranscriptPlus.
+Gadsden State has partnered with Parchment to accept online transcript requests.
+All requests must be completed online through OneACCS or directly through Parchment.

 If the student wishes to pick up a transcript from the Admissions and Records Office, he/she should be prepared to make the request online and show a photo ID at the time of pickup.
 Transcripts are issued only at the documented request and authorization of the student concerned.